Kathryn McGarry: Provincial politics

 In the 2007 provincial election, McGarry vied as the Liberal candidate in the riding of Cambridge.
 She was defeated by Progressive Conservative incumbent Gerry Martiniuk by 3,238 votes.
 McGarry ran a second time in the 2011 provincial election but was defeated by a reduced margin of 1,954 votes to new PC candidate Rob Leone.
 McGarry ran a third time in 2014, this time defeating Leone by 3,067 votes.

 On June 24, 2014, McGarry was named Parliamentary Assistant to the Minister of Transportation, and given responsibility for drafting the province's driverless car regulation, reforming the province's intercity bus system and strengthening cycling and road safety.

 On November 20, 2014, McGarry introduced a private member's bill, The Lung Health Act 2014, which called for the development and implementation of a comprehensive Ontario Lung Health Action Plan covering research, prevention, diagnosis and treatment of lung disease.

 On June 13, 2016, McGarry was appointed Minister of Natural Resources and Forestry.
 She introduced and passed legislation that increased accountability and oversight of Ontario’s 36 Conservation Authorities.

 She also introduced the Aggregate Resources and Mining Modernization Act, which modernized the province's resource extraction rules by updating processes for fee and royalty increases on aggregates, expanded public participation in the extraction application process and enhanced environmental protections through clearer regulations and better oversight for aggregate companies.

 In a cabinet shuffle on January 18, 2018, McGarry was named Minister of Transportation.
 As Minister, McGarry announced the government would conduct a feasibility study to extend GO Transit rail service to Cambridge, connecting the city to the Kitchener line through Guelph via a currently unused CN Rail owned track.

 McGarry lost her re-election bid in the 2018 provincial election to Belinda Karahalios.

 In 2023, she announced that she would run for president of the Ontario Liberal Party.
-She was elected president at the party's convention in March 2023.
+She was elected president at the party's annual general meeting in March 2023.